Nabis1/TaskManager/README.md

 - **View All Tasks**: Displays all tasks with their titles and descriptions.
 - **Remove a Task**: Enables the user to remove a task by specifying its number in the list.
 - **Exit the Program**: Ends the program execution.
+- **Edit a Task**: Enables the user to edit a task which is already created.
+- **Save & Load**:  Enables the user to Save tasks and Load it from directory.

 ## Getting Started